This page gives an overview of the regulatory development of a new framework for financial market infrastructures, which we began in 2013.

 Read the consultation on FMI standards

-We have done further regulatory development to support implementation of the new framework.
+We undertook regulatory development to support implementation of the FMI regulatory framework.
 This involved a series of consultations.

 The first of these joint consultations with the FMA opened in July 2021 and was on the approach to implementing the FMI Act.
 Stakeholders were invited to provide feedback on key aspects of the new regulatory regime such as how systemically important FMIs are identified and the approach to developing legally binding standards for designated FMIs.